The-Politico/generator-politico-django/docs/using.rst

 In development, the Express proxy server will serve your JavaScript modules at the location of your app's static directory.
 For example: :code:`localhost:3000/static/myapp/js/main-app.js`.

 Your styles will be delivered by the Express proxy server in your JavaScript bundle and injected onto the page.
-(This lets Webpack automatically refresh your styles as you develop.)
-That mean's you should see a 404 error in your template for your link tag in development.
+This lets Webpack automatically refresh your styles as you develop.

 .. note::